Skip to content

 What this doesn't handle

-Income tax implications, tax-advantaged savings account wrapping, and variable rent.
+Income tax implications, tax-advantaged account wrapping, and variable rent.
 It also doesn't compare to buying-now scenarios — for that, use the rent-vs-buy calculator.
 This tool is specifically about the savings-while-renting phase.

 A worked example